carpentries-incubator/lc-webscraping/_episodes/04-scrapy.md

 * A method called `parse` in which we will write what data the spider should be looking for on the pages it visits, what links to follow and how to parse found data.

 Let's start with an example.
 Using our favourite text editor, let's create a file called `firstspider.py` inside the `ontariompps/ontariompps/spiders` directory with the following contents:

 ~~~
 import scrapy

-class MPPSpider(scrapy.Spider):
+class MPPSpider(scrapy.Spider):	# The scrapy API provides us with a guideline of how to define a Spider class.
+Here, we are creating a class called MPPSpider, and are indicating it is a Spider class by in brackets using scrapy.Spider.
+A Spider class will define how a certain site (or a group of sites) will be scraped, including how to perform the crawl (i.e. follow links) and how to extract structured data from their pages (i.e. scraping items).
+In other words, Spiders are the place where you define the custom behaviour for crawling and parsing pages for a particular site (or, in some cases, a group of sites).

 	name = "firstspider"	# The name of this spider

 	# The allowed domain and the URLs where the spider should start crawling:
 	allowed_domains = ["www.ontla.on.ca"]
 	start_urls = ["http://www.ontla.on.ca/web/members/members_current.do?locale=en"]

 	def parse(self, response):
 		# The main method of the spider.
 The content of the scraped URL is passed on
 		# as the response object: